magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 **kernel8.elf & kernel8.img**

 * **build/kernel8.elf ("kernel binary"):** Our build outcome as an ELF file.
 It contains all code, data, and debugging info.
-To execute an ELF program, there should be a loader to parse ELF, load code & data to designated memory locations, etc. For our experiment, we do not have such a loader.
+Often, to execute an ELF program in user space, there should be a loader to parse ELF, load code & data to designated memory locations, etc. For our kernel experiment, we do NOT have such a loader for the kernel itself.
 * **kernel8.img ("kernel image"):** The raw instructions & data as extracted from kernel8.elf.
 The raw image is to be loaded to memory.
 Since it's a memory dump (see below), the load is as simple as byte-by-byte copy.

+> The kernel image is produced by `objcopy`.
+Its manual says:
+>
 > "`objcopy` can be used to generate a raw binary file by using an output target of ‘binary’ (e.g., use -O binary).
 When `objcopy` generates a raw binary file, it will essentially produce a memory dump of the contents of the input object file.
 All symbols and relocation information will be discarded.
 The memory dump will start at the load address of the lowest section copied into the output file."
 >
 > Q: can you use `readelf` to examine kernel8.elf, and explain your observation?